-Creative Brain Media is telling the remarkable story of Corinthian-Casuals, last year’s Bostik League South playoff finalists and a club with an extraordinary tale.
+Creative Brain Media tell the remarkable story of Corinthian-Casuals – a club with an extraordinary tale.

-The Broadway to Brazil team are speaking with players, supporters, coaches, historians, writers, commentators, and general eccentrics associated with the club.
-They will be looking at the origins of a club that once was one of the country’s most famous – still the only side to have provided the entire XI for an England line up – all while following the modern incarnation’s fortunes this season.
+The Broadway to Brazil team spoke with players, supporters, coaches, historians, writers, commentators, and general eccentrics associated with the club.
+They examined the origins of a club that once was one of the country’s most famous – still the only side to have provided the entire XI for an England line up – all while following the modern incarnation’s fortunes.

 And why on earth are they so loved in Brazil?

 You can subscribe through iTunes, all major podcast platforms or download directly from this site.

 Presented and written by Jarek Zaba and Dominic Bliss

 Music: John Forrest / Web: Chris Kelly / Artwork: Kelly Bliss

 Special thanks: Corinthian-Casuals Football Club and Robin Hutchinson